LABI Logo Get Involved

-LABI Position: Support legislation to strengthen Louisiana’s WC law, and oppose legislation that would expand WC coverage and increase costs to employers.
+Support legislation to strengthen Louisiana’s WC law and oppose legislation that would expand WC coverage beyond the “Grand Bargain” and increase costs to employers.
 Support legislation that makes Louisiana’s WC system not only balanced and equitable but also one which is competitive with other states and encourages a quicker return to work for injured employees.
 To this end, LABI will:

-• Work to pass and implement a competitive pharmacy formulary that is based on medical evidence, and is designed to provide necessary medication to injured workers in a timely manner to prevent unnecessary drug prescribing and dispensing;
+• work to implement a competitive, evidence-based pharmacy formulary that is designed to provide necessary medication to injured workers in a timely manner and at a reasonable cost, and to prevent unnecessary drug prescribing and dispensing;

-• Support legislation to provide for quality and appropriate medical treatment and ancillary services, including legislation to defend and enhance the proper utilization of the Medical Treatment Schedule and to apply correct limitations and standards for the appeal process connected with review of medical director’s decisions;
+• support legislation and administrative regulations to provide for quality, appropriate and evidence-based medical treatment and ancillary services, including legislation to defend and enhance the proper utilization of the Medical Treatment Schedule and to apply correct limitations and standards for the appeal process connected with review of medical director’s decisions;

-• Promote prosecution of the crime of WC fraud and protect employers’ ability to defeat fraudulent claims;
+• promote prosecution of the crime of WC fraud and protect employers’ ability to obtain restitution of fraudulently obtained benefits and defeat fraudulent claims;

-• Amend, as needed, the WC confidentiality rules or laws to provide reasonable provisions governing both the protection and release of WC information and employers’ access to information regarding current and past claims; and
+• amend, as needed, the WC confidentiality rules or laws to provide reasonable provisions governing both the protection and release of WC information and employers’ access to information regarding current and past claims;

 Employment Compensation: Support legislation to protect employers’ right to establish employment compensation as they deem appropriate and oppose any erosion of existing rights.